 Have in mind though that the smaller cities don’t offer many options when it comes to public transportation and you will most likely have to walk or take a taxi (which is also cheap).
 Uber is also not available in the smaller cities.

 When it comes to visiting museums or other attractions, prices range from as low as €2 to around €10 per person, with discounts offered to children or the elderly (but double check as this is not a rule).

 In the end, it all depends on what you plan to see depending on where you go.
 If trips outside of the city are involved, you will pay more.
 If the attractions are local, they can even be free of charge.

 So for attractions and entertainment, I would budget around €100 for 7 days in the country, per person.

 We’ve already talked about the best time of the year to visit Romania, so if you choose the high season and a popular destination (like going to the beach in mid-July or early August), expect prices of everything – from accommodation to food – to be much higher.

 The seaside is a beast of its own and since you will probably not go there during the winter months, I think it’s safest to budget more than you would for a regular trip to the country.
 By the beach, everything is more expensive.

-Therefore, for visiting any beaches in Romania during the high season, I think a budget of at least 40 Euros per day, per person is a good starting point unless you have some or all the meals covered by your hotel.
+Therefore, for visiting any beaches in Romania during the high season, I think a budget of at least 50 Euros per day, per person is a good starting point for food & drinks unless you have some or all the meals covered by your hotel.